 Food fraud is committed when food is placed on the market with the aim of deliberately misleading the consumer.
 Food fraud becomes food crime when it is no longer carried out by individuals but becomes an organized activity perpetrated by groups.
 It is carried out for financial gain and there is evidence that the current economic situation may be increasing its occurrence.
 Recent examples of food fraud that we have dealt with include 'Premium wasabi powder' which was sampled and found to contain no wasabi, under declared meat content in various meat products.
 We continue to take surveillance samples for alcohol substitution with cheaper alternatives, the watering down of alcoholic drinks and the substitution of a variety of fish including cod/whiting with cheaper varieties of white fish.

 This year, Belfast City Council took part in Operation Opson VI focusing on Food Supplements.
-This was a priority under the Food Standards Agency National Coordinated Sampling Programme 2016/17.
+This was a priority under the Food Standards Agency National Co-ordinated Sampling Programme 2016/17.
 Belfast co-ordinated and provided officer training to the 11 District Councils in Northern Ireland which were to be involved in the operation.
 Businesses were sent a letter and food supplements leaflet prior to the Opson VI operation with a follow up visit and assessment of labelling for compliance with Nutrition and Health Claims and Food Supplements Regulations.
 Sampling was also carried out.
 None of the product was found to be injurious to health however there were a number of labelling irregularities identified.
 Food supplements continue to be an area of significant work with a recent voluntary surrender and destruction of non-compliant products being removed from the market.
-Belfast City Council is currently carrying out a number of significant food fraud investigations relating to supplements.